Thousands protest Ukraine leader's roadmap for peace | DW | 06.10.2019

 Zelenskiy has said the step is needed to revive stalled peace talks over the contested region, which has been plagued by five years of violent conflict between pro-Russian separatists and Ukraine government troops.
 But protesters slammed the president's plan as a concession to Russia.

 On Tuesday, Ukraine, Russia and the pro-Russian fighters had signed an agreement paving the way for local elections to take place.
-France and German, who have been involved in peace talks, hailed the move.
+France and Germany, which have been involved in peace talks, welcomed the move.
+They hope it will allow the stalled talks to resume in the near future.

 'No to surrender!'